Trump Again Casts Doubt On Fauci As COVID-19 Cases Surge

 Trump also shared a tweet from Mark Young, who co-hosts a podcast with Woolery, which asked, "So based on Dr. Fauci and the Democrats, I will need an ID card to go shopping but not to vote?"

-The president's tweets not only cast doubt on public safety measures top scientists like Fauci advocate for as the economy continues to reopen but are another example of the fracturing relationship between Fauci and the White House.
+The president's tweets not only cast doubt on public safety measures top scientists such as Fauci advocate for as the economy continues to reopen but are another example of the fracturing relationship between Fauci and the White House.

-Over the weekend, the White House released a statement to the Washington Post, saying "several White House officials are concerned about the number of times Dr. Fauci has been wrong on things," including a list of Fauci's comments since the outbreak of the pandemic.
-The New York Times later reported the list was "laid out in the style of a campaign's opposition research document, was later released to several news outlets."
+Over the weekend, the White House released a statement to The Washington Post, saying "several White House officials are concerned about the number of times Dr. Fauci has been wrong on things," including a list of his comments since the outbreak of the pandemic.
+The New York Times later reported the list was "laid out in the style of a campaign's opposition research document" and had been "later released to several news outlets."

-White House officials told NPR the information sent to these news outlets wasn't intended to be a smear campaign against the country's top immunologist, but was as one put it an "overly thorough response" to the Post's questions.
+White House press secretary Kayleigh McEnany on Monday denied that the information distributed to reporters had been intended to be a smear campaign against the country's top immunologist but was instead a "direct answer" to the Post's questions.

+"There is no opposition research being dumped to reporters.
+We were asked a very specific question by The Washington Post," McEnany said.

+"The notion that there's opposition research and that there's Fauci versus the president couldn't be further from the truth.
+Dr. Fauci and the president have always had a very good working relationship."

+When asked Monday whether Trump believed the CDC was intentionally providing misinformation, as expressed in the president's retweet, McEnany deflected, blaming "some rogue individuals" for "leaking guidelines prematurely" on the agency's planned coronavirus response.

+"Overall, the notion of the tweet was to point out the fact that when we use science, we have to use it in a way that is not political," she said.

-In an interview with All Things Considered earlier this month, Fauci was asked about his guidance early on in the pandemic that people need not wear masks, unless they were sick or healthcare workers.
-Along with the Surgeon General, Dr. Gerome Adams, Fauci has admitted that was a mistake.
+In an interview with NPR's All Things Considered earlier this month, Fauci was asked about his guidance early on in the pandemic that people need not wear masks unless they were sick or health care workers.
+Along with the surgeon general, Dr. Jerome Adams, Fauci has admitted that was a mistake.

 "I think that that did have an effect," Fauci told host Mary Louise Kelly.
 "You are right, and we have to admit it.
 That that mixed message in the beginning, even though it was well-meant, to allow masks to be available for health workers, that was detrimental in getting the message across right now.
 No doubt about it."

-White House and administration officials admit there is frustration with the way Fauci is held up as the be-all end-all when it comes to making decisions on the response to the pandemic.
+White House and administration officials admit there is frustration with the way Fauci is held up as the be-all and end-all when it comes to making decisions on the response to the pandemic.
 There is also frustration that when Fauci does do interviews, he often ends up saying something that generates headlines and clicks about the White House ignoring Fauci's warnings, or otherwise highlights conflict.

 For his part, Fauci has complained during interviews that he's being set up for drama, being asked questions designed to make him openly contradict the president.